COVID-19 College Code of Conduct

 Travelling / staying out of Cambridge during term

 You should not travel out of Cambridge during term time unless absolutely necessary.
-You should discuss any planned Term time absence with your Tutor in advance.
-In the event that you need to leave Cambridge you should not stay away with members of more than one other household.
-You should keep a list of who you stay with in case you are contacted by the NHS Test and Trace service.
-You must comply with any local restrictions which may be in place in the United Kingdom or quarantine restrictions in force if returning from abroad.
+You must discuss any planned Term time absence with your Tutor in advance.
+In the event that you need to leave Cambridge you must not mix with members of another household after the 5th November 2020 for the duration of the Government’s lock down period (at least until 2nd December 2020).
+This means that you cannot return home unless there are extenuating (usually medical) circumstances.
+You must comply with any additional local restrictions which may be in place in the United Kingdom or quarantine restrictions in force if returning from abroad.
 Further information is available at Stay Safe Cambridge Uni - Living in Cambridge.

 Supervision and small-group teaching